-While you can be your own registered agent, but this may set your home address public.
+Important!
+While you can be your own registered agent, this may set your home address public.
 Moreover, if you are conducting your business in multiple states, you may not have a physical address for receiving service of the process.

 v) Information of Members, Managers, and other officials

 Each member’s name and other important information must be listed in the articles or organization.

 vii) An Effective Start Date